jakelangham/kestrel/paper/paper.md

 # Summary

-`Kestrel` is a program for simulating the evolution of flows composed of a mixture of fluid and sediment.
+`Kestrel` is a program for simulating flows composed of a mixture of fluid and sediment.
 It includes the facility to model material exchange with the topography over which the flow propagates, by incorporating sediment entrainment and deposition.
 These physical processes, which mutually